-- Set aside adequate time for you to complete assigned presentations, content, and readings. - Quizzes range in questions asked (typically between 20-40) and time allotted (30-60 minutes). - Quizzes are assigned to be completed over a 48 hour period ending the assigned module.
-Please review the syllabus schedule for information on start and due dates.
+- Set aside adequate time for you to complete assigned presentations, content, and readings. - Quizzes range in questions asked (typically between 20-40) and time allotted (30-60 minutes). - Quizzes are assigned to be completed over a 48 hour period ending the assigned module, except the Syllabus Quiz due within the first 48 hours of the first day in the course.